FTSE 100 futures climb higher as leaders ease Covid-19 lockdown measures

 Oil markets face long-term damage due to aviation crisis

-The rise in oil prices helped lift global equities, but the commodity’s surge is likely to be short-lived, with Covid-19 leaving aircrafts grounded around the globe and pushing the airline industry into unchartered territory.
+The rise in oil prices helped lift global equities, but the commodity’s surge is likely to be short-lived, with Covid-19 leaving aircraft grounded around the globe and pushing the airline industry into unchartered territory.

 The airline industry is one of the major sources of oil demand, but with world leaders instigating travel bans in a bid to halt the spread of the Covid-19 pandemic, the price of the black stuff has hit record lows in recent weeks.

 Despite the easing of lockdown restrictions, travel bans will likely remain in place for some time, leaving the airline industry in a precarious position and prompting Warren Buffett’s Berkshire Hathaway to sell all of holdings in airline stocks.

 ‘I don't know whether two or three years from now that as many people will fly as many passenger miles as they did last year,’ Buffett said during a virtual shareholders' meeting.

 ‘They may and they may not, but the future is much less clear to me about how the business will turn out through absolutely no fault of the airlines themselves,’ he added.